Pharmaceutical Waste Management

 Not all pharmaceutical waste is classified as hazardous.
 Some items, like empty pill bottles or packaging, may not require special handling.
 It’s essential to separate hazardous waste from non-hazardous waste at the source.
 This makes disposal more efficient and ensures that each type of waste is treated according to the correct protocol.

-Pharmaceutical waste must be stored in containers that meet regulatory standards.
-These containers should be leak-proof, clearly labeled, and appropriate for the type of waste being disposed of.
-Color-coded bins often help in segregating pharmaceutical waste from other waste streams.
+Pharmaceutical waste must be stored in containers that meet UK regulatory standards.
+These containers should be leak-proof, clearly labelled, and appropriate for the type of waste being disposed of.
+Colour-coded bins often help in segregating pharmaceutical waste from other waste streams.

 Other types of Pharmaceutical waste disposal we provide